 - Quadriplegia—The most severe type of paralysis is quadriplegia, also called tetraplegia, which affects all the limbs and the trunk below the neck.
 Like other forms of paralysis, a person with quadriplegia may have some feeling or mobility below the neck, and their condition may vary from day to day or week to week.

 Incomplete and Complete Spinal Cord Injuries

 Being diagnosed with a spinal cord injury and paralysis can be a terrifying event, but not all diagnosis of paralysis is the same.
 An incomplete spinal cord injury is one where the nerves are not fully severed at the injury site.
 A person with an incomplete injury will have some feeling and mobility below the injury.
 They may need to rely on braces or a cane, or their paralysis could be as minimal as weakness in their legs and numbness in their calves and feet.
 An incomplete injury may heal in the 18 months following the accident, as well, though most people never fully recover.
 Of the 86,000 people with Spinal cord injuries in Canada, most do not have complete spinal cord injuries, which are rarer.
 Complete injuries occur when the victim has no mobility or sensation below the injury site.
 While the condition of some incomplete injury victims can improve (or get worse), a complete injury generally cannot get better over the months and years after the accident.

 Spinal cord injuries require victims to completely adapt their lives and change virtually everything about their day to day activities.
-Whether your injury is complete or incomplete, or you were diagnosed with monoplegia or quadriplegia, you deserve compensation.
-The Windsor neck and back trauma resulting in paralysis lawyers here at Preszler Law Firm can help you receive the highest level of compensation available to you.
+Whether your injury is complete or incomplete, or you were diagnosed with monoplegia or quadriplegia, our Windsor personal injury lawyers may be able to help you recover the compensation you deserve.
 To learn more about your legal rights, call us today at 1-800-JUSTICE to set up a consultation at no charge.